skimzor/CGB-DC/README.md

 ![](images/dc_board.jpg)

-I purchased a black one-to-one MGB PCB and transferred components from an OEM MGB; however, I did not like the color contrast between the green OEM DC/DC Board and the black mainboard PCB.
+I created  transferred components from an OEM MGB; however, I did not like the color contrast between the green OEM DC/DC Board and the black mainboard PCB.
 There are other aftermarket options for a black DC/DC board, but I wanted to use the stock MGB screen so I needed to retain both the 5V and -18V rails.

 ![](images/complete.png)